-The Trust is exposed to the risk of financial loss if a counterparty for the Trust's debt securities fails to meet its contractual obligations.
-Credit risk is controlled through underwriting and credit assessment of debt securities and ongoing monitoring of credit exposure.
+Credit risk is the possibility of loss due to the failure of a counterparty or guarantor to meet payment obligations in accordance with agreed-upon terms.
+The Trust is exposed to credit risk through fixed income securities and through loans of securities.
+Credit risk is controlled through underwriting and credit assessment of fixed income securities and ongoing monitoring of credit exposure, and obtaining collateral where appropriate.
 Investments are recorded at fair value.
 The carrying amount of financial assets represents the maximum credit exposure.
 The Trust does not expect any counterparties to fail to meet their obligations.

-7. Financial instruments (continued):
+6. Financial instruments (continued):